NesaraBE/NesaraBE.github.io/_pages/about.md

   - /about.html
 ---

-Hello!

-I am Nesara, a second year master's student in Electrical and Computer Engineering at [Georgia Tech](https://www.ece.gatech.edu/).
-My research interests are broadly in physical design methodologies for 2D and 3D ICs.
+Hello all,
+I am Nesara.
+I love solving important problems.

+My interests include VLSI design methodologies for 3DIC and the application of machine learning and algorithms in CAD/EDA.
+Currently, I am exploring my interests at AMD, Austin.

-I am currently working as a research assistant at the [GTCAD lab](https://gtcad.gatech.edu/) under [Dr. Sung-Kyu Lim](https://limsk.ece.gatech.edu/).
-Here, I work on enabling novel physical design methodologies in 2D and 3D IC space.
+I completed my Master's in Electrical and Computer Engineering at [Georgia Tech](https://www.ece.gatech.edu/) where I worked as a research assistant at the [GTCAD lab](https://gtcad.gatech.edu/) under [Dr. Sung-Kyu Lim](https://limsk.ece.gatech.edu/).
+Here, I worked on enabling novel physical design methodologies in 2D and 3D IC space.

-Prior to my master's, I worked at Cadence Design Systems for 2 years after completing my Bachelors in Electrical Engineering at BMS College of Engineering, Bangalore.
+Prior to my master's, I worked at Cadence Design Systems for 2 years after completing my Bachelor's in Electrical Engineering at BMS College of Engineering, Bangalore.

-Please find my resume from this [link](https://drive.google.com/file/d/16vSIFF2cVtGmoRfLq-6zqL6V-okeFHo4/view?usp=sharing).
+Please find my resume from this [link](https://drive.google.com/file/d/1FHEv8P9csIbRy1B4ydctO-DnuGw5ijKY/view?usp=sharing).

+If you are working on exciting problems, I am open to collaborating.

 <!--